e-kwsm/psi4/doc/sphinxman/source/sapt.rst

 .. caution:: August 2021, the number of frozen core orbitals used in the dMP2 computations is now standardized.
 Specifically, we now rigorously enforce that the number of core orbitals frozen in dimer computations is equal to the sum of frozen orbitals of each monomer.
-Prior to this, a discrepency between these values was possible when one of the monomers was (exclusively) a charged alkali metal.
+Prior to this, a discrepancy between these values was possible when one of the monomers was (exclusively) a charged alkali metal.